Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 On to the last day…..

-Main viewing for the day was the …. (see below)
+The main viewing for the day was the …. (see below)

-…Continuing on the Great River Road
+…Continuing to see the Great River Road Sign

 Heading toward the northern end of the Great River Road.